Ginger Benefits Revealed in Studies: Arthritis, PMS, Brain Health

 William Sears, M.D. writes: “Calcium helps the brain use the amino acid tryptophan to manufacture the sleep-inducing substance melatonin.
 This explains why dairy products, which contain both tryptophan and calcium, are one of the top sleep-inducing foods.”

 One calcium-based supplement shown to be effective for insomnia is Sleep Minerals II from Nutrition Breakthroughs.
 This formula contains highly absorbable forms of calcium and magnesium, the best minerals for sleeplessness and insomnia, as well as for menopause insomnia, heart health, restless legs syndrome and bone strength.
-It also includes vitamin D and zinc and is delivered in a softgel form with healthy carrier oils, making it more quickly absorbable than tablets or capsules and providing a deeper, longer-lasting sleep.

 Richard P. of Parkville, Maryland says: *The Sleep Minerals are making quite a difference.
 I was regularly waking up at around 3:00 a.m. and couldn‘t go back to sleep.
 Now I wake up once to go to the bathroom, but the great thing is, I then fall back asleep and sleep several more hours.*